-Our patent portfolio for sulopenem contains a patent application directed to the use of sulopenem etzadroxil.
+Our patent portfolio for sulopenem contains a patent application directed to the use of sulopenem etzadroxil-probenecid.
 Any application that we currently own and those we may own in the future or in-license may fail to result in issued patents with claims that cover, or afford meaningful protection for, our current and future product candidates in the United States or in other countries.
 Patent applications cannot be enforced against third parties practicing the technology claimed in such applications unless, and until, a patent issues from such applications, and then only to the extent the issued claims cover the technology.

-If any patent applications we may in-license in the future with respect to our development programs or product candidates fail to issue, if their breadth or strength of protection is threatened or if they fail to provide meaningful exclusivity for our current and future product candidates, it could dissuade companies from collaborating with us to develop product candidates and threaten our ability to commercialize products.
+If any patent applications we may own or in-license in the future with respect to our development programs or product candidates fail to issue, if their breadth or strength of protection is threatened or if they fail to provide meaningful exclusivity for our current and future product candidates, it could dissuade companies from collaborating with us to develop product candidates and threaten our ability to commercialize products.
 Any such outcome could materially harm our competitive position, business, financial condition, results of operations and growth prospects.

 The patent position of pharmaceutical companies generally is highly uncertain, involves complex legal and factual questions and has in recent years been the subject of much litigation.
 In addition, the laws of countries outside the United States may not protect our rights to the same extent as the laws of the United States.
 For example, EU patent law restricts the patentability of methods of treatment of the human body more than U.S. law does.
 In addition, publications of discoveries in scientific literature often lag behind the actual discoveries, patent applications in the United States and other jurisdictions remain confidential for a period after filing, and some remain so until issued.
 Therefore, we cannot know with certainty whether we were the first to make the inventions claimed in the patents or pending patent applications we currently own, license or may own or license in the future, or that we were the first to file for patent protection of such inventions.
 As a result, the issuance, scope, validity, enforceability and commercial value of our patent rights are highly uncertain.
-There is no assurance that all potentially relevant prior art relating to our patent rights has been found, and such prior art could potentially invalidate one or more of the patents we currently license or may own or license in the future or prevent a patent from issuing from one or more pending patent applications we may own or license in the future.
-There is also no assurance that prior art of which we are aware, but which we do not believe affects the validity or enforceability of a claim in our patent rights, may, nonetheless, ultimately be found to affect the validity or enforceability of a claim.
-Even if patents do successfully issue and even if such patents cover our current and future product candidates, third parties may challenge their ownership, validity, enforceability or scope, which may result in such patents being narrowed, invalidated or held unenforceable, which could allow third parties to commercialize our not adequately protect our product candidates and technology, provide exclusivity for our product candidates, prevent others from designing around our claims or provide us with a competitive advantage.
+There is no assurance that all potentially relevant prior art relating to our patent rights has been found, and such prior art could potentially invalidate one or more of the patents we currently license or may own or license in the future or prevent a patent rights may, nonetheless, ultimately be found to affect the validity or enforceability of a claim.
+Even if patents do successfully issue and even if such patents cover our current and future product candidates, third parties may challenge their ownership, validity, enforceability or scope, which may result in such patents owned by us in the future or licensed to us could deprive us of rights necessary for the successful opposition to these patents or any other patents owneed by us in the future or licensed to us could deprive us of rights necessary for the successful commercialization of any product candidates that we may develop.
+Furthermore, even if they are unchallenged not adequately protect our product candidates and technology, provide exclusivity for our product candidates, prevent others from designing around our claims or provide us with a competitive advantage.
 Any of these outcomes could impair our ability to prevent competition from third parties.
 Changes in either the patent laws or interpretation of the patent laws in the United States or other countries may diminish the value of our patent rights or narrow the scope of our patent protection.